siamscsdsu/siamscsdsu.github.io/_pages/contact.md

 _Thinking about joining?_

 Feel free to attend any of the annouced events to see if SIAM Student Chapter, SDSU is right for you!
-Any SDSU student welcome!
+All SDSU students are welcome!

 _Ready to join?_